Skip to content

 Mutual insurance companies have paid dividends to policyowners for over 160 years.

-Are Whole Life Dividends guaranteed?
+Are Whole Life Insurance Dividends guaranteed?

 Whole Life dividends are not guaranteed to be paid, but every mutual company still in existence has a massive surplus and has found a way to pay a dividend every year for the last 150+ years.
-Also, your dividends once paid can be added to your cash value raising up your Whole Life policy’s guaranteed growth.
+Also, your dividends once paid can be added to your cash value, raising up your Whole Life policy’s guaranteed growth.

 However, the internet is full of dividend myths, misunderstandings, and misinformation in terms of a mutual company’s: